Teucrium, Germander: planting, caring for

 Planting

-Where to plant Teucrium?
+Where to Plant Teucrium?

-When to plant Teucrium?
+When to Plant Teucrium?

-Plant Teucrium in spring from February to May depending on region when temperatures rise, or in autumn from September to November in warm climates.
+Plant Teucrium in spring from February to May depending on the region when temperatures rise, or in autumn from September to November in warm climates.

-How to plant Teucrium?
+How to Plant Teucrium?

-For creeping species allow 5 plants per m².
+For creeping species, allow 5 plants per m².
 For shrubby germander, 1 plant per m² is sufficient.

-- Aerate the soil well
+- Loosen the soil well

 - Lighten with coarse sand

-- Plant, backfill
+- Plant, fill in

 - Water generously then moderately without flooding the roots